discue/open-telemetry-tracing/README.md

 })
 ```

 Wrap existing or new code inside a call to `withActiveSpan`.
+You can add `spanEvents` to add additional information for later analysis.
 ```js
 /**
  *